FlaveFlav20/Site/README.md

 - 1: header with the menu => never move
 - 4: footer with addtitionnal info => never move
 - 2: infos => move when mobile device
-- 3: Content section => will take the free place from infos (3) if diseapears
+- 3: Content section => will take the free place from infos (3) if infos diseapears

 ## Dekstop-display